Soluling home Document home

 This is a feature that injects hidden ids for each localized string.
 It can be used to trace back a localized string from an application to a specific row in the Soluling project.
 The id is injected at the end of the translation and written using zero-width Unicode characters.
 A zero-width Unicode character is a special character that does not render.
 This means that the extra characters do not render, making the strings to look exactly like the normally translated strings.
 However, if your application uses some runtime code to mark or trace translations, you can easily extract the id from the translated string and then find the row where the translation comes from.
 To do that, you have to write some code to decode the id.
 The following paragraph explains the encoding algorithm.

 Each row in Soluling has a unique context.
 The context is a combination of elements where the row belongs and the row id.
 These context ids are descriptive, but they are also quite long.
 It would be impractical to inject that in the translations.
 Instead, Soluling uses integer ids.
 Every row has a unique id that does not ever change.
 The id is like the primary key in a database.
 The first row gets 1, the second row 2, etc. This id is used when injecting ids.
 Soluling uses four different zero wide Unicode characters to encode the ids.
 These four characters can be any combination of the following characters:

 |Zero width joiner||200D||8205||E2808D||||yes|

 |Left to right mark||200E||8206||E2808E|||

 |Zero width no-break space||FEFF||65279||EFBBBF|

-The default characters (Zero width non joiner, Zero width joiner, Pop directional formatting, and Left to right overwrite) works with most desktop, mobile and web applications.
-However you might have some troubles with the certain zero width characters.
-For example some of them may actually render or they might cause some other issues.
-If this is the case try to select a different set of four characters.
+The default characters (Zero width non joiner, Zero width joiner, Pop directional formatting, and Left to right overwrite) works with most desktop, mobile, and web applications.
+However, you might have some troubles with certain zero-width characters.
+For example, some of them may actually render, or they might cause some other issues.
+If this is the case, try to select a different set of four characters.

 Each digit of the id is coded as hex using two zero width characters.
 The following table contains the combinations: